Daily, Weekly and Monthly Practices at Tashi Chöling

 The Six Bardos Retreat

 Our experience from day to day is considered one of the bardos discussed in the Tibetan Book of the Dead.
 The term bardo refers to a transitional stage of consciousness, and in fact all our activities, or bardo experiences, are opportunities for realization.
 Daytime life, meditative states of awareness, the dream state, the moment of death, the transition between death and rebirth - all are dealt with by way of various methods during this practice intensive, ultimately providing a profound state of freedom in every aspect of life.
 As directed and authorized by Venerable Gyatrul Rinpoche, senior student Les Collins leads this retreat every summer.
-An empowerment is not necessary to attend, though one needs to obtain permission from the Lama.

 Message from Venerable Gyatrul Rinpoche about Retreats at Tashi Chöling